 Since then, DuVernay's projected have included a $100 million Disney fantasy (A Wrinkle in Time), an acclaimed Netflix limited series (When They See Us), and a handful of other Black-led series.

-But DuVernay's filmmaking style and principles are best displayed in Selma, the historical account of Martin Luther King, Jr. (David Oyelowo) during the Selma marches of 1965.
+But DuVernay's filmmaking style and principles are best displayed in Selma (2014), the historical account of Martin Luther King, Jr. (played by David Oyelowo) during the Selma marches of 1965.

 Her depictions are straightforward, but the raw emotion coming from the cast's performances is palpable.
 More Black voices deserve to be heard in modern filmmaking, and DuVernay's influence is key for that.